 The court of appeals held that Drs.
-Cole and Unger had violated the statutory duty of confidentiality codified in the CMIA by discipline details of Pettus' personal life for scrutiny by the employer, without written patient authorization.39 The physicians in this case could disclose to the employer the functional limits of the patient that may entitle the patient to the leave from work for medical reasons.
-The court also determined that Pettus had made out a prima facie showing of invasion of his state constitutional right to privacy against the two doctors when they disclosed his medical history and psychological profile to the employer.40 However, the court stated that a serious question existed to be resolved on remand to the trial court on whether Pettus waived his constitutional claim against the doctors by voluntarily disclosing much of the sensitive personal information to his supervisors at DuPont.41
+Cole and Unger had violated the statutory duty of confidentiality codified in the CMLA by disclosing details of Pettus's personal life for scrutiny by his employer, without written patient authorization.
+The physicians in this case could disclose to the employer the functional limits of the patient that may entitle the patient to leave from work for medical reasons.
+The court also determined that Pettus made a prima facie showing of invasion of his state constitutional right to privacy against the two doctors when they disclosed his medical history and psychological profile to the employer.
+However, the issue to be resolved on remand was whether Pettus waived his constitutional claim against the doctors by voluntarily disclosing much of the sensitive personal information to his supervisors at DuPont.